- What to expect from a crowdfunding campaign

 Finally, rewards, especially when they are tangible objects (usually in reward crowdfunding) have production and shipping/delivery costs.

-But Why set a minimum necessary goal For a crowdfunding campaign and not aiming straight up?
+But why set a minimum necessary goal for a crowdfunding campaign and not aim straight up?

 The minimum necessary goal is thus a strategic number, from which the company can set its actual goal and maximum goal, which serve to guide internal expectations and activities.